Mzyzy4444/FoodDiaryApp/README.md

 - As a user, I want to be able to save my food diary to file (if I choose).
 - As a user, I want to be able to be able to load my food diary from file (if I choose to do so).

+## Instructions for Grader
+- You can locate my visual component at the first panel showed up in this app, where I added a logo for my foodie diary draw by myself.
+You can also find another visual components at the menu panel where again shows the logo.
+I also used border at the input info panel where I surround each text field with titled boarder.
+- You can choose whether to load from the history foodie diary at the beginning of this application.
+If you choose "yes", it will load from the history data.
+If you choose "no", you can input your personal information to generate a newly customized foodie diary.
+- You can generate the first required action related to adding Xs to a Y by clicking the "record food items" button, then you will be direct to a new panel.
+In this panel, you can select a food tye from the drop dow box, and input the name of the food item you want to add.
+Then click "add to my diary" button, once you see a "Food successfully added" message on the right-hand side, that means your food item has been added to the diary.
+- You can generate the second required action related to adding Xs to a Y by clickng "view current foodie diary" on the panel you were directed to in the last step.
+You can see what's in your foodie diary on the right-hand side of the panel.
+- You can save the state of my application by clicking "save current foodie diary" button.